yoavdana/ex4-image-processing-panorama-huji/README.md

 videos
 videos/my_panorama.mp4

-In this project i performed all the steps to create automatic ”Stereo Mosaicking”(panoramic image).
+This project is a part from image processing course, i performed all the steps to create automatic ”Stereo Mosaicking”(panoramic image).
 The input of such an algorithm is a sequence of images scanning a scene from left to right (due to camera rotation and/or translation - we assume rigid transform between images), with significant overlap in the field of view of consecutive frames.
 This project covers the following steps: